 National Library of Latvia Address: Mūkusalas iela 3

 Science Academy Building

-There was another tall building that Russell noticed when we were walking to the Riga Central Market (more on that in a future blog post).
+There was another tall building that Russell noticed when we were walking to the Riga Central Market.
 I looked into it and I found out that it was the Science Academy Building also known by Riga’s residents as “Stalin’s Birthday Cake.”
 From the beginning of April through October, you can take the elevator to the outdoor observation deck on the 17th floor for €4.
 Unfortunately, the building was not open while we were in Riga, so we will have to do that on our next trip.
 I would like to see the Riga Central Market from above and get another perspective of the city.